 - 1. Provide one example of how information technology has created an ethical dilemma that would not have existed before the advent of I.T. - 2.
 Find an example of a code of ethics or acceptable use policy related to information technology and highlight five points that you think are important. - 3.
 Do some original research on the effort to combat patent trolls.
 Write a two-page paper that discusses this legislation. - 4.
 Give an example of how NORA could be used to identify an individual. - 5.
-How are intellectual property protections different across the
+How are intellectual property protections different across the - 268 | Information Systems for Business and Beyond (2019)

-Chapter 12: The Ethical and Legal Implications of Information Systems | 265 world?
+world?
 Pick two countries and do some original research, then compare the patent and copyright protections offered in those countries to those in the US.
 Write a two- to three-page paper describing the differences.